Skip to main content

 Self-exploration, critical thinking, and education all build a foundation for future change.
 To effect meaningful change, however, allies need to participate in the fight for social justice.

 Every ally can work within their sphere of influence to create change.
-For many, this means being an ally at a personal level, listening to a friend talk about their depression or helping a relative with autism.
+For many, this means being an ally at a personal level, listening to a friend talk about their depression, or supporting a relative with autism.
 Some participate in allyship through activism, campaigning for change through protests and spreading the word about social justice causes.
-Others focus their efforts on advocacy, circulating petitions and volunteering in election campaigns with the goal of implementing change at a policy level.
-But, all allies have a responsibility to talk about injustice.
+Others focus their efforts on advocacy, circulating petitions, and volunteering in election campaigns with the goal of implementing change at a policy level.
+However, all allies have a responsibility to talk about injustice.

 Cultivating allyship skills is important for all social workers, but social work and allyship are not distinct roles.
 In fact, the characteristics of allies lie at the heart of social work, informing how social workers engage with the people they serve.